 On December 9th, 2001, Michael Peterson called 911 to report that his wife Kathleen had fallen down the staircase in their elegant home in Durham, North Carolina.
-The Petersons were a power couple.
-He was a successful novelist; she was an executive at the multinational telecommunications company Nortel.
+The Petersons seemed to be a true power couple.
+He was a successful novelist; she was an executive at a multinational telecommunications company.

 Michael said he had been outside by the pool.
 Kathleen was in the house.
 When he came inside around 2:30 am he said he found his wife in a pool of blood at the bottom of the stairs, still breathing, but barely.
 She died in his arms, he said, as he was on the phone with the 911 operator.
 She had mixed alcohol and Valium, he said, and must have lost her footing.

 But when police arrived they thought it looked more like the scene of a murder than an accident.
 There was too much blood.
 It had soaked through Kathleen’s clothes and Michael’s.
 A coroner ruled Kathleen had taken 90 minutes to two hours to die, and that her injuries were consistent with blows from a blunt object.

 Kathleen and Michael were the only people in the house.
 He was the obvious suspect.

 The viewer and the filmmakers follow in real time as the case against Michael is built.
 We get a tour of the house.
 We meet Michael’s four children from his first marriage, who all say he was devoted to their stepmother.
 We meet the prosecution team and see the gruesome footage taken the night Kathleen died.
 The blood-spattered staircase is untouched throughout the trial preparations, serving as a constant reminder of Kathleen’s death.

 We're there as the first wrench is thrown into the defense case when Michael’s attorneys learn he is bisexual.
 He claims Kathleen knew about his sexuality and had agreed to an open marriage.
 But prosecutors argue her discovery of his “secret life” was the motive for her murder.